-Operating Expenses: The Council includes insurance and bonding costs for assigned personnel.
-Client Benefits represents an approximation of the funding necessary to serve a minimum of 50 households per year based on an average rate of \$2,500 per household (maximum of \$2,000 per household for single occupants or \$3,000 per household with minor children).
-The Council will serve additional participant households as needed, and funding allows.
+Operating Expenses: Client Benefits represent an approximation of the funding necessary to serve a minimum of eight households per year based on a maximum rate of approximately \$4,000 per household.
+The Council will serve additional participant households as need and funding allows.